Python-PyQt/PyQt6-Docs/descriptions/QtGui/QIcon-fallbackThemeName-f.rst

     :status: todo
     :pysig: 49cd6c4846645627c7c8750fdcfb2bfd
     :realsig: ()
-    :digest: a8459d6200f62b7f9d8375674a300a2c
+    :digest: 603dd1e64dcd46aee8ae479fd5dee516

 Returns the name of the fallback icon theme.

+If not set, the fallback icon theme will be defined by the platform.

-On X11, if not set, the fallback icon theme depends on your desktop settings.
-On other platforms it is not set by default.
+**Note:** Platform fallback icon themes are only implemented on `Freedesktop <https://doc.qt.io/qt-6/https://www.freedesktop.org/>`_ based systems at the moment, and the icon theme depends on your desktop settings.

-.. seealso:: :sip:ref:`~PyQt6.QtGui.QIcon.setFallbackThemeName`, :sip:ref:`~PyQt6.QtGui.QIcon.themeName`.
+.. seealso:: :sip:ref:`~PyQt6.QtGui.QIcon.setFallbackThemeName`.